-A Connecticut LLC is created by filing Articles of Organization with the Connecticut Secretary of State.
+A Connecticut LLC is created by filing Certificate of Organization with the Connecticut Secretary of State.

 The articles must include the LLC's name and address; the nature of the business; the name, address, and signature of the LLC’s registered agent; the name and address of at least one manager or member; and a statement as to whether the LLC will be run by a manager.
 The articles can be filed postal mail or online.